David Hunter Strother: Postbellum career

 After his father's death in January 1862, the war limited occupancy by Southern guests (other than the unwelcome Stonewall Jackson, who once used it as a base to shell the Baltimore and Ohio Railroad).
 Strother ran the family hotel, which a Baltimore company purchased in 1869 and refitted until John T. Trego purchased it in 1876.
 Strother continued to publish articles on a wide range of subjects – including politics, race relations, and Chief Sitting Bull.
 Harper's Monthly began publishing his illustrated Civil War memoirs in 1866, but discontinued the series after ten installments out of the 24 Strother planned (ending with his recollections of the Battle of Antietam).
 Strother also made many drawings of people he met or observed going about their daily lives.
 His ten-part series The Mountains in 1870 introduced Americans to the character and folkways of West Virginia.

 Due to Strother's dedication to his home state, especially its rural character, he moved to Charleston for a short period in the early 1870s.
 There, he edited a newspaper and dedicated himself to furthering West Virginia's growth and well-being.
 He convinced state leaders to prioritize infrastructure initiatives.
 Strother became one of the first writers to understand West Virginia's unique place in both wanting to preserve its natural beauty while also encouraging economic and industrial growth.

 In 1878, three years after Trego purchased what had once been the Strother family hotel, President Rutherford B. Hayes appointed David H. Strother the General Consul to Mexico.
-In that capacity, he hosted former General and President Ulysses S. Grant as well as dealt with the problems of various Americans in that country, as well as relations with the government of Mexican President Porfirio Diaz.
+In that capacity, he hosted former General and President Ulysses S. Grant as well as dealt with the problems of various Americans in that country, as well as relations with the government of Mexican President Porfirio Díaz.
 He served until 1885, after which he returned to West Virginia.